Red Sea Security

 Commercial shipping under threat.

 With the relentless attacks putting seafarers’ lives at risk, many carriers have elected to re-route all or some of their planned sailings through the Red Sea and the Suez Canal to instead go around Cape of Good Hope.
-Others take extensive security measures and risk the Red Sea transit.
+Since November 2023 there has been a 90% decrease in Cargo Vessels transiting the Red Sea.
+Others take extensive security measures and risk the transit.

 Carriers are responding to real risks and incurring significantly increased costs in making these difficult operational choices, and each carrier must adapt to the situation in the way that best keeps seafarers, cargo and vessels safe while at the same time serving customers’ needs.